hazae41/plume/README.md

 - Type-safe event dispatching and listening
 - Event listeners can return values
 - Sequenced and parallel dispatching
-- Helpers to safely wait for an event
+- Wait for events with composition

 ## Usage